-Revisions to the schedule will be announced in class as needed.
-Class attendance is required.
-Required textbooks must be obtained as soon as possible and brought to class for each session.
-Class participation is required for enhanced learning through applied content, group interactions, and individual and small group presentations.
-Plagiarized content is strictly prohibited: Researched materials must be documented using a consistent style for both in-text and end-text citations of sources using the published standards of the most recent subject-appropriate style guide, such as APA (social sciences) or MLA (humanities), for example.
-Missed exams and assignments require certified excuses (signed documentation by an appropriate medical or other official representative).
-With documentation, a makeup exam may be scheduled.
-Electronics are not allowed during exams.
-Cell phones should not be active during class sessions.
+Revisions to the schedule will be made as needed.
+Required textbooks should be obtained (either- purchased or rented, in print or email form week one if possible and used for all applicable session assignments.
+Regular weekly email participation and submissions are required.
+Plagiarized content is strictly prohibited.
+Researched materials must be documented using a consistent style for both in-text and end-text citations of sources using the published standards of the most recent subject-appropriate style guide, such as APA (social sciences) or MLA (humanities), for example.